keepthrifty/keepthrifty.github.io/_posts/2017/2017-08-01-nothing-new-year-month-seven-update.md

 The reality is that we're doing _significantly better_ now than ever before - we're much more conscious of what we're spending on and making more deliberate, thrifty decisions about when and what to buy.

 So, we'll soldier on, working to keep our new purchases to a minimum.
 With no known income during our mini-retirement, controlling our budget is going to be a big driver of more mindful spending going forward!

+## Check Out All the Updates

+_We've reached the end of our Nothing New Year Challenge.
+It's been a wild ride and our life has drastically changed this year.
+Be sure to check out our [Nothing New Year Wrap Up]({% post_url 2018/2018-01-02-nothing-new-year-wrap-up %}) to see how we did._

+_Otherwise, if you want to read through the month-by-month updates, continue on to our [Nothing New Year Month Eight Update]({% post_url 2017/2017-09-05-nothing-new-year-month-eight-update %})._